Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 However, despite this, social norms undoubtedly play a great role in the halting of gender equality progression.
 With the majority of India's 1.4bn residents in rural communities, the sheer size of the country and policing of issues not being a priority, it's not surprising that there is a lack of GGGI improvement.
 These rural communities require large-scale but local approaches to tackle inequalities - simply unrealistic on this scale - thus the subservient ideas surrounding women is reinforced.
 However, over time, the forward-thinking legislation should enforce educational mandates with the ability and equality of women and men shoud be realised.

-Due to legislation changes, there are some changes.
+Due to legislation changes, there is some societal change being made in the countr.
+Firslt

 - 52% women believe that it is acceptable for men to beat their wife
 - 63% of Delhi's women fear of going out at night